samjaninf/OFN-User-Guide---Master/model-specific-setup-instructions.md

 %/accordion%

-### Farmers market
+### I'm a Farmers market

-and want to:
+and I want to:

-* let each farmer have their own profile and/or shop
+* help my stallholders to create profiles and setup shops on OFN

   > choose one of the Producer options for each farm